-John R. Hartmann was elected a Director of the General Partner on March 15, 2016.
-Mr. Hartmann is Chief Executive Officer and President of True Value Company, a private hardware cooperative with independent retail locations worldwide (since May 2013).
+John R. Hartmann has been a Director of the General Partner since 2016.
+Mr. Hartmann is Chief Executive Officer and President of True Value Company LLC, a global wholesaler of hardware and related merchandise at retail locations worldwide (since May 2013).
 Mr. Hartmann previously served as the Chief Executive Officer of Mitre 10 (New Zealand) Limited, a chain of home improvement stores (2010 to 2013).
 From 2006 to 2010, Mr. Hartmann held a number of senior executive leadership positions at HD Supply, an industrial distributor in North America, including Chief Operating Officer - Electrical & Plumbing/HVAC Divisions, Vice President - Operations and Sourcing, and Director - Strategic Business Development.
 From 2002 to 2006, he held a number of positions with The Home Depot, including Director of Strategic Business Development, Senior Director of Long-Range Planning & Strategy and Senior Director of Risk Management.
 Mr. Hartmann also previously served as Vice President, Corporate Services at Cardinal Health, a worldwide healthcare services and products company (1998 to 2002) and was a Supervisory Special Agent and FBI Academy Instructor with the Federal Bureau of Investigation (1988 to 1998).